ADIVIDAN1012/Beacon-Labs/toolkit.md

 ## Conclusion

-Dyno's modular system is built for clarity and simplicity.
-It brings together the accessibility of scripting with the power of full module-based programming — made universally understandable through UOP.
+Beacon's modular system is built for clarity and simplicity.
+It brings together the accessibility of scripting with the power of full module-based programming — made universally understandable.

+---